soutoigor/play-delay-extension/README.md

 # Play Delay ⌛

-A Chrome extension to add a delay before playing a Youtube video.
+A Chrome extension to add a delay with timer and sound before playing a Youtube video.
 Ideal if you want to dance or play an instrument along with a music.

 https://github.com/soutoigor/play-delay-extension/assets/22479477/541008c6-8f29-471e-807a-4bd36eb63e73